xiaorui-ui/WordleMadness/README.md

 ## Frontend

 To run this application locally, first clone the repository (git clone/zip).
-Then, install node and npm(insert links) on the machine, move to /frontend, then run (for Windows)
+Then, install node and npm(insert links) on the machine, move to /frontend, then run

 ```npm install```